Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 ### Do we always have to implement all the visit methods?

-**No**, sometimes we only need to handle a few specific CST Nodes In that case use **getBaseCstVisitorConstructorWithDefaults()** to get the base visitor constructor.
+**No**, sometimes we only need to handle a few specific CST Nodes.
+In that case, use **getBaseCstVisitorConstructorWithDefaults()** to get the base visitor constructor.
-This base visitor includes a default implementation for all visit methods which simply invokes **this.visit** on all none terminals in the CSTNode's children.
+This base visitor includes a default implementation for all visit methods which simply invokes **this.visit** on all non-terminals in the CSTNode's children.

 ```javascript
 // The base Visitor Class can be accessed via a Parser **instance**.